Review of Nature’s Select Grain Free Dry Dog Food

 Fiber (estimated dry matter content) = 3.8%

 |Calorie Weighted Basis||31%||37%||33%|

-The seventh ingredient mentions yeast culture.
+The fifth ingredient is yeast culture.
 Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.

-The eighth ingredient is flaxseed… one of the best plant sources of healthy omega-3 fatty acids.
-Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.
+The ninth ingredient is flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
+Flax meal is particularly rich in soluble fiber.